 Service - This is used to work out your pension benefits and is based on your time contributing to the scheme.
-(Or were counted as contributing to the scheme, e.g. if you were on maternity leave or another leave of absence, or were a non-contributory member.)
+(Or were counted as a contributing member of the scheme, e.g. if you were on maternity leave or another leave of absence.)
 It also includes benefits transferred in from other pension schemes and/or additional contributions paid by you or your employer.
 The maximum service that can be used to calculate benefits built up before 1 April 2018 is 45 years.